-For more information about how this option works, read About importing phone call conversions.
+For more information about how this option works, read about importing phone call conversions.

-Use automated bidding with offline conversions
+Use automated bidding with offline conversion imports

 You can use Google Ads automated bid strategies to optimize for offline conversions.
 If you do, it's a good idea to do the following: